 Grants are an exceptional way to fund City projects; however, they come with the expectation that all work, including management of the grant award, will follow the highest standards of the regulatory and budgetary requirements of the grantor and the City.
 Failure to comply with such requirements can lead to a loss of goodwill and the return of funds.
-Inadequate review of grant proposals or grant awards may lead to the City spending General Revenue funds to support a grant project inconsistent with the overall strategic direction or may commit the City to General Revenue spending beyond the grant proposals and the administration of grants awarded to the City that ensure the efficiency and impact of grant-funded programs, services, and capital improvements; increase grant revenues; limit the City's exposure to grant related legal liability and assure grantors and the public that the City shall discharge its responsibilities with the highest of standards.
+Inadequate review of grant proposals or grant awards may lead to the City spending General Revenue funds to support a grant project inconsistent with the overall strategic direction or may commit the City to General Revenue spending beyond the grant period.
+The purpose of this policy is to set forth guidance for the application of grant proposals and the administration of grants awarded to the City that ensure the efficiency and impact of grant-funded programs, services, and capital improvements; increase grant revenues; limit the City's exposure to grant related legal liability and assure grantors and the public that the City shall discharge its responsibilities with the highest of standards.